ClanGenOfficial/clangen-docs/docs/project-basics/development-team-roles.md

 1. Tell the developer to change the target branch of their Pull Request to the latest release branch.
 For example, release-0.10
 2. Ensure that the Pull Request only contains the bugfixes.
 New features, pelts, sprites, [...] don't belong in a bugfix; there's some exceptions like the Halloween toggle, but usually we want to make sure that there's no gameplay difference between... let's say v0.10.0 and v0.10.5
-3. You may review and approve as per usual; I'd ask you to refrain from making merges to the release branches though
+3. You may review and approve as per usual; but we'd ask you to refrain from making merges to the release branches